EngIbrah/school-management-system/README.md

 - Fork → feature branch → Pull Request.
 - Keep UI changes focused and update component docs when adding new pieces.

-## Accessibility & UX

-- Prefer semantic HTML and ARIA attributes for interactive components.
-- Verify color contrast and keyboard navigation.

-## Credits

-- Built with Next.js, React, and Tailwind CSS.

-## License

-Add your preferred license (e.g., MIT) and include a `LICENSE` file in the repository root.

----

-If you'd like, I can also commit this change and open a branch for you.